3 Common Reasons for Waking Up Tired

 Obstructive sleep apnea is a condition in which something blocks your airway when you sleep, cutting off your ability to breathe.
 When this happens, your body becomes starved of oxygen and you're eventually forced awake so you can consciously start breathing again.

 These episodes can happen several times in one night.
-Individuals with a severe case of sleep apnea can experience as many as 30 interruptions per hour – that's a literal wake-up call every two minutes during the night.
+Individuals with a severe case of sleep apnea can experience as many as 30 interruptions per hour – that's a wake-up call every two minutes during the night.
 Even mild cases of OSA can result in enough interruptions to really deteriorate the quality of your nightly shuteye.

 2. Snoring – Either Yours or Your Partner's

 Disruptive noises at night can affect the quality of your sleep and the most common bedtime noise afflicting sleepers is snoring.
 If your bed partner’s snoring is temporary, due to a cold, then you only temporarily have to cope with the unruly sounds disturbing your sleep.

 However, if your loved one frequently snores then your situation could be more problematic as chronic snoring is a common symptom of obstructive sleep apnea.
 Even if you are not the snorer, sleeping next to the snorer could ruin your sleep and cause you to be excessively tired the next day.

 Without the proper amount of rest, brain fog, drowsiness, and concentration problems can occur.
 And these problems could potentially lead to more serious health problems such as anxiety and depression.
 Anxiety and depression themselves can cause poor sleep quality, creating a feedback loop.

 3. Waking Up During the Wrong Sleep Phase